glpi-project/doc/source/modules/management/data-centers.rst

 Data centers
 ============

-Data centers management in GLPI, more precisely management of servers room and racks, allows to:
+Data centers management in GLPI, more precisely management of servers rooms and racks, allows to:

 * Create an inventory of data centers, rooms and racks of the organization;
 * Include data centers in GLPI financial management;